BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

-and paste the contents of the clipboard in the text box on the top right corner under **Key**.
+- Paste the contents of the clipboard in the text box on the top right corner under **Key**.

 >